 Ability to Keep Residents Mobile

-This tells you the number of times residents are hospitalized per 1,000 days of care.
-There is usually a correlation between keeping patients out of the hospital and the quality of long-term care.
+This tells you the number of times residents are hospitalized per 1,000 days of patient care.
+There is typically a correlation between avoiding hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations